vectordotdev/gitdocs/docs/json-data.md

 ### index.json

 When your site is built, you get an `index.html` and `index.json` for every page.
-The HTML file is used by default for web browsers when you go to a URL (e.g. `mydocs.com/foo/bar/` will use `/foo/bar/index.html`), but you can also make a request to `mydocs.com/foo/bar/index.json` for the raw data.
+The HTML file is used by web browsers when you go to a URL (e.g. `mydocs.com/foo/bar/` will use `/foo/bar/index.html`), but you can also make a request to `mydocs.com/foo/bar/index.json` for the raw data.

 _Note: These files will only exist when you [build for production](/production-builds), not when running the local server._